 Remaining portion of this Health Technology Program completed at Pima College.

-Students interested in this program should contact Cochise College Admissions Officer for special procedures to enroll in SARAHELP program.
+Students interested in this program should contact Cochise College Admissions Officer for special procedures to enroll in SARAHELP Program.
+Acceptance to SARAHELP Programs are contingent upon acceptance at Pima College as well as Cochise College